bitfocus/companion-module-sony-ptz/companion/HELP.md

 ## Sony PTZ Camera Module

-A module for controlling Sony PTZ Camera BRC and SRG series using HTTP-based commands
+A module for controlling Sony PTZ Camera BRC and SRG series using HTTP-based commands with digest authentication

 ### Supported Devices